DarthSaul/book-club-react/README.md

-# book-club-react
+# book-club-vue

-More practice with React.js!
-Well, not only React -- this a full-stack application built with MERN technologies: MongoDB, Express, React, and Node.
-State container implemented with React Redux.
+More practice with Vue.js!
+Well, not only Vue -- this a full-stack application built with MongoDB, Express, Vue.js, and Node.
+State container implemented with VueX.

 ## Technologies & Other Tools

--   MERN Stack
--   React Redux
--   Custom hooks
 -   RESTful backend API
--   React animations

 ## Development